DanielNoord/pydocstringformatter/README.md

 **PEP 257: _The docstring is a phrase ending in a period & Multi-line docstrings consist of a summary line just like a one-line docstring_**

+When the second line is one recurring character we consider the summary line to be a title as used in many Sphinx documentation schemes and do not add a period.

 ```python
 # Bad
 """My docstring"""